garciaalvaro/post-meta-controls/README.txt

 = Setting - Textarea =

-The following are all the available options for a Setting - Textarea.
+The following are all the available options for a **Setting - Textarea**.

 	$textarea = array(
 		'type'            => 'textarea', // Required.